 - Flexible scheduling with full-time and part-time options, and early afternoon and nighttime classes offered.

-According to the NYS Department of Education, Health Educators are among the fastest growing occupations.
-Job growth is estimated to be 21% from 2012-2020.
+According to the US Bureau of Labor Statistic, Community Health Workers and Health Educators are among the fastest growing occupations.
+Job growth was estimated to be 15-17% between 2020-2030.